MENU

 Florida Institute of Technology, 2013-present

-• Research in machine learning, deep learning, computer vision, probability theory, stochastic processes, random walks, reliability theory, queueing theory, and numerical algorithms in these areas
+• Research in machine learning, deep learning, computer vision, probability theory, stochastic processes, random walks, and queueing theory.

 • Recent teaching in probability, statistics, machine learning, and neural networks.